 Prerequisite: Completion of all visual studies courses.
+One Semester: .5 Credit Open to Grades 11-12

 Upon completion of visual studies, I, II and III, students may take an independent study.
 In this class, students will decide, along with the instructor, the chosen course of study.
 Independent study classes are designed for students who are serious about art.
 This class was designed for students to develop a portfolio for college.
 It is also for students to develop a body of work for a senior show.